Oct. 11, 2022 UPDATE

 Tea room and tea ceremony

 This is the inside of the tea room.
-A gorgeous picture printed on the sliding door was drawn by the Uemura Atsuyuki who was a Japanese famous artist.
-During the special open period, a tea ceremony is also held on the tea room.
-Teachers or staffs in the temple are teaching a formal tea ceremony.
-Experience or preparation are not required!
-Please feel free to join.
+The gorgeous picture printed on the sliding door was drawn by Uemura Atsushi, a famous Japanese artist.
+During the special opening period, a tea ceremony is also held in the tea room.
+Instructors or staff from the temple are teaching a formal tea ceremony.
+Experience or preparation are not required, so feel free to join!

 2Highlight